pengutronix/flamingo/README.rst

 For example: If you want your site to have login for editing or comments or even the current time, flamingo is the wrong tool.

-Basically flamingo is a fancy converter, that turns RST code into HTML code.
+Basically flamingo is a fancy converter, that turns RST, MD or HTML code into HTML code.
 It doesn't provides an editor, user management or a backup solution like a CMS.

 **Any part of flamingo is designed to be easy, not to be fast!**